RohitSingh-04/RohitSingh-04/README.md

 I’ve built and contributed to several projects, including:

-🎵 A music player built with Django, deployed on AWS EC2
+🎵 A music player built with Django, deployed on pythonanywhere. -> <a href="https://rohiyaa.pythonanywhere.com/">Visit.</a> prior it was in AWS EC2

 🧭 FindMyClass – a JavaScript-based tool to help students navigate campus